 - Step 1: Post a Job fields and descriptions

 Step 1: Post a Job Field Description What is the job title?
 (Text to Drop-Down) Begin typing the title of the job available; the type-ahead feature will provide a drop-down as you type to help you refine your job title.
 A more specific job title will result in better resume matches.
 You may select a suggestion from the drop-down list or continue typing.
 What date do you want this job made public?
-(Text or Date Picker) This field is pre-filled with the current date.
+(Text/Calendar) This field is pre-filled with the current date.
 Type the date you want to make the job public, following the date format: yyyy-mm-dd.
 What is the expiration date of this job?
-(Text or Date Picker) This field is pre-filled with a default number defined by your state.
+(Text/Calendar) This field is pre-filled with a default number defined by your state.
 If you want a different date, type the new date to close the job posting, following the same date format, yyyy-mm-dd.
 Expired job orders move to your inactive jobs list and are not visible to job seekers.
 How many positions are available?
-(Text) Type a numerical value of how many positions you have available for this job.
+(Digits) Type a numerical value of how many positions you have available for this job.
 [Optional] How many years of experience are required for this job?
-(Text or Arrows) Type in a numerical value or use the arrows to specify the number of years and/or months of necessary experience for the position.
+(Digits/Arrows) Type in a numerical value or use the arrows to specify the number of years and/or months of necessary experience for the position.
 Leave blank if no experience is required.
 What education level is required for this position?
 (Drop-Down) Select the required education level.
 If Some High School or less or High School Diploma or Equivalent is selected, you must select the minimum Educational Functioning Level (EFL) required for the position.
 For more information about these levels, click on the EFL Descriptions document link beneath the list of descriptors.
 [Optional] Is this position an Internship/Externship?
 (Drop-Down) Select Yes if the position qualifies as an on-the-job training program for high school, college, or a professional organization.
 [Optional] Shifts: (Drop-Down) Select the shift for the position; hold down the Ctrl key to select multiple options.
 [Optional] Are there other shift schedules for this job?
 (Text) If shift schedules are available other than day, evening, and night, describe them here.
-If desired, use the text box to clarify specific hours of shifts or potential shift changes or options.
+Use the text box to clarify specific hours of shifts or potential shift changes or options.
 To check your spelling, click Check spelling.
 Is this job part time or full time?
 (Drop-Down) Select if the job is full time, part time, or both, or refer the job seeker to details by selecting “See Job Description.”
 Is this job temporary or permanent?
 (Drop-Down) Select if the job is temporary, permanent, or both, or refer the job seeker to details by selecting “See Job Description.”
 [Optional] Average hours per week: (Text) Type an exact numerical value of how many hours will be offered per week; a range will not be accepted.
 [Optional] Is overtime available?
 (Drop-Down) Select No Overtime, Overtime Available, or Overtime Mandatory.
 [Optional] Is this job an Affirmative Action job?
 (Drop-Down) Select Yes if you will favor applicants of a disadvantaged group over other applicants.
 [Optional] Is this a green job?
 (Drop-Down) Select Yes if the job is in an industry such as energy efficiency and renewable energy, or in occupations related to renewable energy infrastructure, energy-efficient home retrofitting, biofuel development, and advanced drive train or vehicle development and manufacturing.
 Is this job supporting an H-1B, H-2A, or H-2B recruitment activity?
-(Drop-down) Select Yes if the job seeks to hire nonimmigrant aliens as workers in specialty occupations or as fashion models of distinguished merit and ability.
+(Drop-Down) Select Yes if the job seeks to hire nonimmigrant aliens as workers in specialty occupations or as fashion models of distinguished merit and ability.
 [Optional] Is there a formal program for training new employees?
 (Drop-Down) Select Yes if you offer and expect new employees to attend paid training before work begins.
 [Optional] Is your company a Registered Apprenticeship sponsor?
 (Drop-Down) A Registered Apprenticeship program is one that was approved and registered by your independent State Apprenticeship Agencies in conjunction with the USDOL's Office of Apprenticeship.

 - Please enter your Apprenticeship Registration Number: If you entered Yes, enter your registration number here.